 Economic net income, a measure of profit excluding some costs, declined to $392 million from $533 million a year ago, Washington-based Carlyle said in a statement today.
 Performance fees fell 27 percent to $631.5 million from a year earlier, when Carlyle sold $1.8 billion of shares of China Pacific Insurance Group Co.

-Carlyle joins competitor Blackstone Group LP (BX) in reporting lower profit as fund holdings appreciated at a slower pace compared with a year earlier.
+Carlyle joins competitor Blackstone Group LP (BX:US) in reporting lower profit as fund holdings appreciated at a slower pace compared with a year earlier.
 Carlyle and its publicly traded peers have been reducing their reliance on traditional buyouts, which produce volatile earnings, by expanding other businesses such as credit investments and real estate purchases.

 “Our central mission remains the same as it has for 25 years -- investing wisely and creating value for our limited partners,” William E. Conway, the firm’s co-chief executive officer, said in the statement.
 “In doing so, our new partners -- our public unitholders -- will benefit.”